dylankrish/portainer-adlist/README.md

-# portainer-adlists
-Adblock List for Portainer
+# AdBlock list for Portainer

+- Blocks 'Business Edition' ads in Portainer CE
+- Tested on Brave and uBlock Origin